-The Arrancar Pesh keeps his sword ULTIMAA!!! down the front of his pants loincloth, and massively squicksMad Scientist Szayel Aporro Grantz in the process.
+The Arrancar Pesh keeps his sword ULTIMAA! down the front of his loincloth, and massively squicksMad Scientist Szayel Aporro Grantz in the process.
 That's quite an accomplishment, given how disgusting most of what Szayel does is.

-Buso Renkin's Papillon has the disturbing tendecy to pull whatever item he needs out of his butterfly speedos, ranging from a key to his kakugane to even a second copy of his costume, and of course various copies of his trademark butterfly mask.
+Busou Renkin's Papillion has the disturbing tendency to pull whatever item he needs out of his butterfly speedos, ranging from a key to his kakugane to even a second copy of his costume, and of course various copies of his trademark butterfly mask.

-Disturbingly, he seems to have had this habit [and the speedos] since before he turned into a humanoid homunculus, as the speedos were under his clothes pre-transformation and the key was clearly in there before the fact as well.
+Disturbingly, he seems to have had this habit [and the speedo] since before he turned into a humanoid homunculus, as the speedo were under his clothes pre-transformation and the key was clearly in there before the fact as well.

-There might be a Shout-Out here to the book and film Papillon, which includes a lot of detail about storing things via an unpleasant method.
+There might be a Shout-Out here to the book and film Papillion, which includes a lot of detail about storing things via an unpleasant method.

 In Potemayo, Guchuko can store corncobs, snakes and whatnot in her underwear.
 She also keeps her battle-axe there when she's not using it.